sycobuny/ps_checker/README.md

 Purpose
 -------

-It looks pretty, that's about it.
-The real purpose was that I wanted to learn a few things:
+This project can be used to demo an easy way to interact with live PostgreSQL data using Google Chart, via the PostgreSQL JSON/JSONB datatypes.
+It includes both a complex background worker/FDW interaction that updates real-time system statistics, as well as showcases a few charts that could have real-world analogues to actual scientific data — it is written as a "presentation" of sorts for colleagues at the National Institute on Aging.

+Along the way, I used it as an opportunity to get my feet wet in a few new skills as well:

   * How to write and compile PostgreSQL-ready C code
   * How to create and/or load a PostgreSQL background worker
   * How to work with PostgreSQL foreign data wrappers/multicorn
   * How to write a workable Makefile

-There aren't really many practical applications for this code; as far as monitoring tools, there are obviously a ridiculous number of them out there already, the barest of which eclipses this project's functionality entirely.
+There aren't really many practical production-level applications for this code; as far as monitoring tools, there are obviously a ridiculous number of them out there already, the barest of which eclipses this project's functionality entirely.

 Compatibility
 -------------